 The benchmark tool is provided through the anbox-cloud-tests snap.
 Use the following command to install it:

 To run the benchmark, we must provide an authentication token for the Anbox Stream Gateway.
 The results are printed out as text.
 Alternatively, we can change the output format to JSON with --format=json and save the results to a file with the --report-path=/path/to/report.json option.

 The following command runs the benchmark against an existing Anbox Cloud deployment:

-Results in Fig 1 from Ampere Altra 1P server with 1x Nvidia A16 GPU running Canonical Anbox Cloud.
-Instances of 3D Android games are rendered and encoded at 1280x720@30fps and 1920x1080@30fps.
-We can achieve high instance density of 80 instances and consistent 28-30fps as shown in figure-1, with roughly 40 percent of CPU usages as shown in figure 2.
+Results in Figure 1 from Altra Max 1P server with 4x Nvidia A16 GPU running Canonical Anbox Cloud.
+Instances of 3D Android games are rendered and encoded at 720p and 1080p at 30fps and 60fps.
+We can achieve high instance density of 128 instances and consistent 30fps and 60fps as shown in figure 1, with roughly 45-79 percent of the Altra Max CPU usages as shown in figure 2 and figure 3.

 All data and information contained herein is for informational purposes only and Ampere reserves the right to change it without notice.
 This document may contain technical inaccuracies, omissions and typographical errors, and Ampere is under no obligation to update or correct this information.
 Ampere makes no representations or warranties of any kind, including but not limited to express or implied guarantees of noninfringement, merchantability, or fitness for a particular purpose, and assumes no liability of any kind.
 All information is provided “AS IS.”
 This document is not an offer or a binding commitment by Ampere.
 Use of the products contemplated herein requires the subsequent negotiation and execution of a definitive agreement or is subject to Ampere’s Terms and Conditions for the Sale of Goods.